Bre-Ann Slay, PsyD LP IMH-E®

 My Credentials and Experience

 I graduated from the University of Denver with a doctoral degree in clinical psychology (PsyD) as well as a master's degree in forensic psychology.
+I am an Endorsed Infant Mental Health Specialist and Reflective Supervisor.
 I have worked as a part of the Infant Team, a branch of the Safe Babies Court Team, and as a juvenile probation officer.
+I am currently a Clinical Lead for the Jackson County Safe Babies Court team.
 My clinical experiences also include community mental health, hospital settings, and schools.
 I am rostered in ChildParent Psychotherapy (CPP) and IoWA-PCIT.
 I am a certified trainer of IoWA-PCIT.
-I also write for Psychology Today and serve on the executive board of the Missouri Association for Infant and Early Childhood Mental Health (MOAIMH-EC).
+I also write for Psychology Today and previously served on the executive board of the Missouri Association for Infant and Early Childhood Mental Health (MOAIMH-EC) where I am now the acting Endorsement Coordinator.

 How I Work